-At.
-Carrying Amount At April 15 2004
+At A ng Amount April 15 2004 Fair Value At April 15 2004

-(In thousands) 2004
+(In thousands 5)

 Financial assets

 Commodity derivatives \$ 452 452

 Financial liabilities

 Commodity derivatives 763 763

 Note 7 - Financial Instruments and Credit Risk

 The Midstream Operations' financial instruments that were exposed to concentrations of credit risk consisted primarily of third-party trade receivables, which reflected a broad customer base, and over-the-counter derivative contracts, such as swaps, in which the credit risk derived from the counterparty to the transaction.
 ConocoPhillips Company's management closely monitored these exposures against predetermined credit limits, including the continual exposure adjustments that resulted from market movements.
 Individual counterparty exposure was managed within these limits, and included the use of cash-call margins when appropriate, thereby reducing the risk of significant non-performance.
 The Midstream Operations also used futures contracts, but futures have a negligible credit risk because they are traded on the New York Mercantile Exchange.